Chamil1983/FE102M-Energy-Monitor/GTEM ESP32 Interfacing.md

 ------------

-The below GPIO must be in the following states when ESP32 boots, or it will fail to boot.
+The below GPIO must be in the following states when ESP32 boots or it will fail to boot.

 - GP0	High
 - GP3	High